Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning: METHODOLOGY

 \subsection{Polar Distance}

 In this sub-image, we employ a modified version of the GAF representation.
+GAF maps the input signal to an angular coordinate $\phi_t = arccos(x^{\mathcal{G}}_t)$ and its matrix entries are defined as $GAF=\cos(\phi_i + \phi_j), (i,j)=1,\dots,w$.
 While the standard GAF inherently captures static temporal information through its unique polar encoding, it suffers from ambiguity in distinguishing between increasing and decreasing trends.
 To overcome this limitation, we replace the values along the main diagonal of the GAF matrix with the globally normalized sliding window sequence $x_t^{\mathcal{G}}$, subsequently scaled to the pixel intensity range [0, 255].
 This substitution embeds directional information directly into the matrix diagonal values, enhancing the interpretability of the encoded temporal dynamics.
 Figure \ref{fig:GAF} shows three representative proprioceptive images corresponding to different input conditions.
 Eq. \ref{eq:gaf} describes the GAF function: